gridcoin-community/Whitepaper/Gridcoin_Markdown_Version.md

-## GRIDCOIN WHITE PAPER: The Computation Power of a Blockchain Driving Science & Data Analysis
+## GRIDCOIN WHITE PAPER:The Computation Power of a Blockchain Driving Science & Data Analysis
 Version 1.0.0

 ## Mission